Hollywood Is Running Out of Villains

 Initially, however, Jamaica seemed to manage the transition well.
 Riding a postwar economic boom, its economy showed healthy growth in its first decade after independence.
 New elites, drawn from the country's growing business and middle classes, occupied the shell of the old British regime.
 They consolidated their hold both by providing the trappings of a modern state -- public services, monumental architecture, and state patronage systems.
 To showcase its success, the proud new nation even staged international blowouts, such as the 1966 British Empire and Commonwealth Games and George Foreman's 1973 showdown against Joe Frazier.

 Still, all was not well in the land.
 Despite apparent prosperity, agricultural output declined, and the capital-intensive development model favored by the new elites failed to generate sufficiently broad-based economic gains.
 Unemployment doubled, and thousands of migrants descended on Kingston in search of work.
-Finding none, they became restless and unattached, a problem depicted in the classic The Harder They Come.
+Finding none, they became restless and unattached, a problem depicted in the classic movie about the era, The Harder They Come.